-operation group automatic: automatic operation of two or more nonattendant elevators equipped with power-operated car and hoistway doors.
-The operation of the cars is coordinated by a supervisory control system including automatic dispatching means whereby selected cars at designated dispatching points automatically close their doors and proceed on their trips in a regulated manner.
-It includes one button in each car for each floor served and "UP" and "DOWN" buttons at each landing (single buttons at terminal landings).
-The stops set up by the momentary actuation of the car buttons are made automatically in succession as a car reaches the corresponding landing, irrespective of its direction of travel or the sequence in which the buttons are actuated.
-The stops set up by the momentary actuation of the landing buttons may be accomplished by any elevator in the group, and are made automatically by the first available car that approaches the landing in the corresponding direction.
+operation, group automatic: automatic operation of two or more nonattendant elevators equipped with power-operated car and hoistway doors.
+The operation of the cars is coordinated by a supervisory control system, including automatic dispatching means whereby selected cars at designated dispatching points automatically close their doors and proceed on their trips in a regulated manner.
+It may include, but is not limited to, operating device(s) in the car and/or at each landing that provide a means to select destinations identified with landings, key pads or touch screens at each landing and/or in the car, buttons in each car for each floor served, and "UP" and "DOWN" buttons at each landing (single buttons at terminal landings).
+The stops set up by the momentary actuation of these devices are made automatically in succession as a car reaches the corresponding landing, irrespective of its direction of travel or the sequence in which the devices are actuated.
+The stops set up by the momentary actuation of the device(s) at the landing may be accomplished by any elevator in the group and are made automatically.